 About the future, Snake said Voivod wants “to still be creative, and especially with the COVID it’s harder, but we’re gonna try everything that we can to get back to the scene and enjoy ourselves with the fans as soon as possible.”

-Sounds good to us.
+Sounds good to me.
 Lost Machine – Live is up for preorder now on digital, CD, and LP from Century Media.

 Photo: Voivod’s Facebook page